nusnauyiy/ShearSenseDataModelling/README.md

 1. data augmentation by sampling overlapping chunk of the video as datasets.
 1. video files are saved in the specified directories, ready for model traning.

+### Comments on Code Quality
+The data processing code used for our project had a mixed level of code quality.
+While the data abstraction was well-formatted, the actual data processing code was messy and required refactoring.
+This made the code less customizable as compared to the data collection software.
+Nonetheless, the code was still relatively easy to set up since it didn't involve hardware.
+As we are still trying to find the optimal visualization and representation of the data, the code will continue to be developed and improved over the summer.

 ## CNN Model (1st iteration)
 ### Credits
 The first-iteration CNN model code is adapted from the following project: [Video Classificaiton by GuyKabiri](https://github.com/GuyKabiri/Video-Classification).
 It uses a Recurrent Neural Network architecture, which maintains a "meomory" of prevous seen input and is good for processing time-series data.